 The Commonwealth is authorized to issue one or more Series of Notes under the Trust Agreement, which Notes may be issued without limitation as to amount except as provided in the Trust Agreement with respect as limited by law.
-The Notes may be issued as Fixed Rate Notes, Variable Rate Notes, Tender Notes, Capital Appreciation Notes, Deferred Income Notes, Discount Notes, Build America Bonds or Recovery Zone Economic Development Bonds or any combination thereof.
+The Notes may be issued as Fixed Rate Notes, Variable Rate Notes, Tender Notes, Capital Appreciation Notes, Deferred Income Notes, Discount Notes, Build America Bonds or any combination thereof.